Interactive-Intelligent-Systems/diarg/README.md

 Extension resolution2 = sequence.resolveFramework(2);
 ```

-The framework is resolved in a consistent manner w.r.t. to its closest predecessor with whose contexts it is aligned;
+The framework is resolved in a reference independent manner w.r.t. to its closest predecessor with whose contexts it is aligned;
 *i.e.*, in our case, the system again generates the initial recommendation:

 ```java